 Problem-solution content that actually solves problems.

 Stop creating “inspirational” posts about hustle and mindset.
-Start creating content that makes people say “Holy shit, this actually worked.”
+Create content that helps the reader make a specific decision or complete a useful next step.
 Tutorial posts, step-by-step guides, templates they can use immediately, this is what gets shared, saved, and remembered.

 Here’s the content formula that works: Identify a specific problem your ideal client faces → Show exactly how to solve it → Demonstrate the result.